Normal Function

 Congenital hyperinsulinism

-More than 300 mutations in the ABCC8 gene have been found to cause congenital hyperinsulinism.
-This condition causes frequent episodes of low blood glucose (hypoglycemia), decreased energy, and irritability.
-Most of these mutations change single protein building blocks (amino acids) in the SUR1 protein.
+Variants (also called mutations) in the ABCC8 gene can cause congenital hyperinsulinism.
+This condition causes frequent episodes of low blood glucose levels, decreased energy, and irritability.
+Many of these variants lead to the substitution of one protein building block (amino acid) for another in the ABCC8 protein.

 More About This Health ConditionPermanent neonatal diabetes mellitus